 - There’s a ratelimit for searching

-To work around the first two issues I made a program that finds every possible username by searching like aaa*
+To work around the first two issues I made a program that finds every possible username by searching like aaa*, aab*, etc, and adding an extra character if the result returned more than 1,000 usernames.

 For Cloudflare captchas, I knew they aren’t particularly complex and are solvable with free web scraping libraries.